 Is There a Scientific Link Between Acne and Depression?
+A Derm Weighs In

-Have you been feeling under the weather lately?
-You’re not alone: According to the National Institute of Mental Health, depression is one of the most common mental disorders in the United States.
+According to the National Institute of Mental Health, depression is one of the most common mental disorders in the United States.
 In 2016 alone, 16.2 million adults in the United States had at least one major depressive episode.
 While depression can be caused by a whole list of triggers and factors, there’s a newfound link that most of us probably didn’t think about: acne.

 Ask The Expert: Can Acne Cause Depression?